 Each Friday members bring meat and potluck dishes along with wine, beer and soft drinks and a grand cookout takes place.

 We arrived in Bansko on a Thursday for a 3-night stay.
 After going to Friday night BBQ at Coworking Bansko we decided to stay in Bansko.
 We knew we had found a community to settle into for a while.

 But most Coworking Bansko social events are member-led.

 And they include Thursdays at the Banya hot mineral springs, yoga at the coworking spaces, hiking and cold water plunges in the streams and natural pools on the mountain and even a silent disco in a forest meadow.

-We also organized or participated in TWO wine tasting day trips to the nearby Melnik.
+We also organized or participated in TWO wine tasting day trips to the nearby Melnik wine region.

 But our favorite member-led social event at coworking Bansko is Texas Hold ‘Em poker tournament night.
 We played every week and Lisa finished in the top 3 in nearly every tournament we played in!

 We even took a member-led Coworking Bansko side trip to Kavala Greece during our time in Bansko!

 There are literally social activities every day of the week led by Coworking Bansko members.
 Our biggest problem in terms of social activities during our time in Bansko was saying no.